 Our primary science workshops promote scientific investigation by children.
 This helps develop skills in planning, predicting, observation, and fair testing.
 Many workshops work well in an SEN setting too.
 Every experiment is fun,engaging and hands on.

-With 60 tried and tested science workshops, we have most of the Primary Science Curriculum covered.
-There are lots of Enrichment workshops too.
+With 60 tried and tested science workshops available, we have the Primary Science Curriculum covered.

-Our workshops support curriculum topics humans and animals, space, forces, natural selection, materials and their properties, CSI and more.
+Our workshops support curriculum topics humans including animals, space, forces, natural selection, materials and their properties, working scientifically, CSI and more.

 Our quick and easy search engine has been designed to make it simple for you to find workshops by topic and year group.

-You can find fees and example timetables here.
+You can find prices and example timetables here.

 Established in 2006, working in schools from Inverness to Truro, Hands on Science is the science provider of choice for schools across the UK.